 Pricefx Interceptor API

-Interceptors Developer Guide
+Interceptors Developer Guid

 An interceptor is a record in Advanced Configuration options in the Pricefx application and it contains a JavaScript code.
 The record name has to start with a prefix pfxInterceptor_ and then it has to continue with the actual interceptor name.
 A correct name is, for example, pfxInterceptor_myFirstExperiment.